AlexMercedCoder/tutorialblog/content/blog/2021/6/Using_Ruby_Sinatra_with_Postgres/index.md

 # Connect to our database using our database string
 DB = Sequel.connect('postgres://test7:test7@localhost:5432/sequel_test')

-#Create a route to create a table
+#Create a route to see all records
 get '/' do
     # create a dataset from the people table
     result = DB[:people]